Showing blog entries from 2015Subscribe to the SPE RSS feed

 Artificial and non-nutritive sweeteners can reduce calories in a diet, but recent studies have found they may pose other health risks related to glucose intolerance and your gut microbiota.
 Dietetic Intern Melissa Owens summarizes the new research and provides alternatives to quench your thirst.

-October 30, 2015 by Allison Aaron, Culinary Nutritionist
+October 30, 2015 by Allison Aaron, Sr. Culinary Nutritionist

 Allison Aaron gives her perspective to help you understand the recent headlines about meat and cancer.